Return to top

 Final Thoughts

 I hope this guide has helped you find the best vegan formula for your baby!
-If your baby has a milk allergy or your family prescribes to a vegan lifestyle, these vegan baby formulas are absolutely worth checking out.
+If your baby has a milk allergy or your family prescribes to a vegan lifestyle, these vegan baby formulas are worth checking out and discussing with your baby’s doctor.

-I also want to mention, if you are struggling to find a plant based baby formula that you feel good about giving your little one, and you can’t (or don’t want to) breastfeed (which is totally fine and your right to make that choice!), try to do your best in choosing a formula and remember that FED is best, above all else.
-If you have to allow a few animal-derived ingredients for your baby’s first few months, rest assured that once they turn 1 you can transition them to a 100% vegan diet.
+If you are struggling to find a plant-based baby formula that you feel good about giving your little one but can’t (or don’t want to) breastfeed, that is a valid decision that is your right to make!
+If you want to feed your baby a vegan formula but cannot find one that meets your needs or budget, remember that FED is best, above all else.
+If you have to allow a few animal-derived ingredients for your baby’s first few months or year, rest assured that once they turn 1 you can transition them to a 100% vegan diet.

 For more recipes, guides, tips, and tricks, check out the Best For Kids section of my blog.
 If there’s a fabulous vegan formula brand that I missed (or a fully vegan one that finally hit the American market), be sure to let me know in the comments!
 And if you have any questions, don’t hesitate to leave a comment or send me a message – I respond to every question I get!